 Top: Orchard Restaurant.
 Left: Basecamp Books and Bites.
 Right: Outside The Brick Saloon.

-After you’ve had your fill of snowshoeing, head back to Roslyn to explore the town’s boutique shops.
-Stop into Basecamp Books and Bites and enjoy a coffee or hot chocolate while you browse the shelves for your next favorite read.
-If you’re looking for a pre-dinner drink, wander over to Heritage Distilling for a craft cocktail made with the distillery’s own spirits, or stop into The Brick Saloon.
+After you’ve had your fill of snowshoeing, head back to Roslyn.
+Stop into Basecamp Books and Bites for coffee or hot chocolate while you browse the shelves for your next favorite read.
+If you’re looking for a pre-dinner drink, wander over to Heritage Distilling for a craft cocktail made with the distillery’s spirits, or stop into The Brick Saloon.

 Also See: Fantastic Farm-to-Table Dining